-- Each student will turn in 1 page Reflection paper on the readings, films and discussions of the week every Friday.
-There will be a total of 7 weekly papers.
-I will randomly grade five (5) of those papers for a single Reflection Paper grade, which will be assessed at the end of the quarter. - Each student will create 1, 5 item annotated bibliographies on a choice of topics outlined on the assignment sheet. - Students will also be responsible for finding current event articles related to the class topic of race in the U.S. each week for the first 4 weeks of the quarter. - · Each student will complete the class final. - All written work will be turned in to our class website on Canvas and subject to turnitincom
+- Each student will turn in 1-2 page Response paper on the readings, films and discussions of the week every Friday.
+There will be a total of 10 weekly papers.
+You must turn in a total of 8 paper to get full credit for all of the response papers. - Each student will create 1, 5 item annotated bibliography on a choice of topics outlined on the assignment sheet. - Students will also be responsible for finding current event articles related to the class topic of race in the U.S. each week for the first 4 weeks of the guarter. - · Each student will complete the class final.

+All written work will be turned in to our class website on Canvas and subject to turnitincom.